lukewhyte/mixpanel-form-jquery/README.md

 ````
 $('select[name="myDropDown"]').mixpanelEvent();
 ````
-With select elements, the plugin sends an event to mixpanel onblur containing the following properties:
+With select elements, the plugin sends an event (fired onblur) to mixpanel containing the following properties:
  - 'Date Sent'
  - 'Changed To': The name of the newly selected option (or 'No Change')